Mary Duncan: Career

 Duncan began her career as a child actress playing on the Broadway stage from 1910.
 Her Broadway credits include Human Nature (1925), All Wet (1925), New Toys (1924), The Egotist (1922), Face Value (1921), and Welcome to Our City (1919).
 In 1926 she played "Poppy" in the smash hit and controversial play The Shanghai Gesture, in which Florence Reed played her mother (known as "Mother Goddam").
 Reed's character kills her daughter in a startling end to the play.
 This play was turned into a very sanitized film in 1941 with Gene Tierney.

-Duncan also starred in the 1930 film City Girl by director F.W.
-Murnau.
+Duncan also starred in the 1930 film City Girl by director F. W. Murnau.
 After that, her career hit a lull.
 An article by Florabel Muir in the New York Daily News in 1931 began: "Mary Duncan was in Hollywood nearly all of last year looking for work with little or no luck.
 She even altered her appearance by having things done to her nose, but still the producers wouldn't give her a tumble."

-Duncan's last film appearance was in the 1933 film Morning Glory, which starred Katharine Hepburn (one of Hepburn's earliest films, for which she received the first of her four Academy Awards for Best Actress).
+Duncan's last film appearance was in the 1933 film Morning Glory, which starred Katharine Hepburn.